E1039-Collaboration/e1039-core/README.md

 # Fun4All based E1039 core software

-A doxygen page of the e1039-core is [here](https://e1039-collaboration.github.io/e1039-doc/index.html) hosted by GitHub Pages.
+When you are looking for the information on the classes of this package, you could refer to the doxygen page [here](https://e1039-collaboration.github.io/e1039-doc/index.html) hosted by GitHub Pages.

 ## Necessity of this package